ebassi/halting_problem/content/pelican.md

 think I laughed enough to pass out, because I don't have any memory of looking at the Haskell website generators.
-I don't particularly like Python, but since there were only two options in Perl, in the end I decided to dust off my parseltongue.
+I don't particularly like Python, but since there were only two options in Perl, in the end I decided to dust off my parseltongue and start counting the whitespace.

-another requirement is being able to write posts in markdown, because as much as markdown is a piss poor representational format, it's pretty much how I have been writing text files since the late '90s, when I joined on Usenet. it also allows me to just fire up ViM, write down some stuff, and not think about style until it's much too late for anybody to do something about it.
+another requirement I set upon myself was being able to write posts in markdown, because as much as markdown is a underdefined, piss poor idea of a representational format, it's pretty much how I have been writing text files since the late '90s, when I joined on Usenet. it also allows me to just fire up ViM, write down some stuff, and not think about style until it's much too late for anybody to do something about it.

-I settled for [Pelican][pelican-web].
+I thus settled for [Pelican][pelican-web].

 first of all, I cordoned off the whole thing into its own prefix using `virtualenv`; if I had to nuke from orbit, I just wanted to be sure not to blow up the rest of my system as well.

-    :::sh
+    :::console
     $ virtualenv ~/Source/pelican
     New python executable in /home/ebassi/Source/env/pelican/bin/python
     Installing Setuptools...done.
     Installing Pip...done.
     $ source ~/Source/pelican/bin/activate
-    (pelican) $
+    (pelican) $ # ← this is inside the virtualenv

 I installed Pelican using `pip`:

-    :::sh
+    :::console
     (pelican) $ pip install pelican

 then I used the `pelican-quickstart` script, which asked me a bunch of